 Get close up

 To capture a close-up of an animal, without having to actually get too close, use a zoom lens.
 For small creatures in close proximity, Photobox suggests that a macro lens will be your best option for capturing superb detail.

 Create a little photo album of your pet

 Create a fun photo story adventure, with your pet as the star, of course, can be a great way to keep a lasting memory of your dog, cat, horse, rabbit or whatever. starring your pet, with our PhotoBooks or StyleBooks - something the kids will adore.
 Or make a this-is-your-life type book, showing them grow from kitten to cat etc. A good variety of sleeping, playing and feeding shots will help capture their personality.
 Photographing any funny habits, or something they shouldn’t be doing, will add a comedy factor too!

 Why not have them create a photobook of their pets?
 This could be a terrific thing to do over the summer holidays, especially on those days when it is raining.
 You could either do a photobook, or use a scrapbook, whatever suits - but this is a great way for the children to keep a record of their pet & really celebrate the fact he or she is part of the family.

 Get a Pet photoshoot

 So another thing you can do is to have a professional photographer take photos of your pet - they should have all the know-how to get your pet at the best angle.
 And if you're looking for a present for a pet owner, this could be a gift idea for them.
-A number of experience days companies offer these, including Virgin Experience Days, Activity Superstore, Prezzybox and Buy a Gift.
+A number of experience days companies offer these, including Virgin Experience Days and Activity Superstore.
 Please take good note of the expiry date of these gifts & make sure the recipient does, too, and that prices may change slightly, depending on any special offers available, slight increases/decreases since writing this.